afsc-gap-products/UW-FISH572/README.md

 ## Run notes

-Will need to install [miktex](https://miktex.org/) and run the following code in the console.
+The user will need to install [miktex](https://miktex.org/) and run this book.
+The user may need to install and use renv so this package will work with github actions.

 # NOAA quarto book with R and download PDF or docx